dotnet/AspNetCore.Docs/aspnetcore/security/authentication/certauth.md

 #### Kestrel

-Kestrel controls client certificate negotation with the <xref:Microsoft.AspNetCore.Server.Kestrel.Https.HttpsConnectionAdapterOptions.ClientCertificateMode> option.
+Kestrel controls client certificate negotiation with the <xref:Microsoft.AspNetCore.Server.Kestrel.Https.HttpsConnectionAdapterOptions.ClientCertificateMode> option.

 <xref:Microsoft.AspNetCore.Server.Kestrel.Https.ClientCertificateMode.DelayCertificate?displayProperty=nameWithType> is new option available in .NET 6 or later.
 When set, an app can check the <xref:Microsoft.AspNetCore.Http.ConnectionInfo.ClientCertificate> property to see if the certificate is available.
 If it isn't available, ensure the request body has been consumed before calling <xref:Microsoft.AspNetCore.Http.ConnectionInfo.GetClientCertificateAsync%2A> to negotiate one.
 Note `GetClientCertificateAsync` can return a null certificate if the client declines to provide one.